How to Hilltop

 Facilities & Maintenance Issues

-If you are experiencing a facilities issue, submit a service request to initiate a response from our Facilities Management team.
+If you are experiencing a facilities issue, submit a service request to initiate a response from our Facilities team.
 The severity of the issue determines the response time.
 Please call Work Management at 202-687-3432 for emergencies (active leak, no heating/air conditioning, door unable to lock/unlock, etc)

-Submit a Serive Request
+Submit a Service Request

 Laundry Machine (or scan the QR coded posed on the specific machine in need of service)